-70 rooms have been pre-booked by NAWB; you must contact Lisa on 08448 159 037 before 1 February 2013 quoting NAWB to ensure these excellent rates.
+70 rooms have been pre-booked by NAWB; you must contact Laura Brettell on 08448 159 037 ext 710 before 1 February 2015 quoting NAWB to ensure these excellent rates.
 Full rates may be charged after this date.
 The discounted rates for the show and evening halls are dependant on filling these rooms.
 600 free parking spaces are provided.
+Please note that is the policy of the hotel to take the full payment when the booking is made.